5 min read

 To offer a valuable solution to staff, Goble led a search for an ECM system that could satisfy many different users’ needs and eliminate manual paper processes.

 Laserfiche appealed to the IT department because it offered a well-supported feature set with a solid, built-in records management component.
 After hearing the positive experiences of other cities and counties using Laserfiche, Goble was assured that his IT department could structure Laserfiche in a way that would win over skeptical departments.

 Warranting a Transparent Records Management Solution

-Although many departments wanted a solution to their paper problems, the county began its Laserfiche implementation in the Sheriff’s Office in 2011.
+Although many departments wanted a solution to their paper problems, the county worked with Laserfiche solution provider CDI to begin its Laserfiche implementation in the Sheriff’s Office in 2011.
 The diverse types of records handled by law enforcement staff offered the perfect testing ground for an improved records management process.
 Felony records, for example, must be retained by the department for ten years, while records managers can destroy certain types of warrants after five and others after ten.
 Keeping track of different retention schedules while making paper documents easily accessible to clerks was difficult for the department.